Sogeds/BigUncleRBX/README.md

-- 👋 Hi, I’m BigUncleRBX
+- 👋 Hi, I’m blizz or blizzard
-- 🌱 I’m currently learning: CC+, Lua+, CC
+- 🌱 I’m currently learning: lua
-- 📫 How to reach me: Currently, you can't reach me.
-This is a kinda anonymous page.
-If do something bad here, i won't be banned in tsb or roblox.
+- 📫 How to reach me: @bl1rd on discord
-- 😄 Pronouns: He/Him
-- ⚡ Fun fact: Im a developer of The Strongest Battlegrounds in Roblox